ahuacate/pve-medialab/README.md

 ---

 ## 6.00 Flexget LXC - Ubuntu 18.04
 FlexGet is a multipurpose automation tool for all of your media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
+I use FileBot to download problematic series like documentaries, 60 Minutes and BBC Panorama.

+Filebot is also installed on the Deluge LXC to do the lookup and renaming of files into their relevant folders for Jellyfin.
+Filebot is much better at resolving/guessing poorly named content.
+Best to use the fully paid licensed version of this software - it's worth it.

 Prerequisites are:
 - [x] Allow a LXC to perform mapping on the Proxmox host as shown [HERE](https://github.com/ahuacate/proxmox-lxc/blob/master/README.md#12-allow-a-lxc-to-perform-mapping-on-the-proxmox-host)